arXiv/zzz-arxiv-db/deploy/README.md

 # Deploy to production

 Production is setup differently since it is not run on GCP.

-TODO

-You can investigate how this is running by sshing to arxiv-sync and doing =sudo journalctl -uf arxiv-modapi=
+It is running behind nginx on a CIT server.

+    ssh arxiv-sync.serverfarm.cornell.edu
+    git_for_eprints # do whatever you do to get git credentials sudo su e-prints
+    source /tmp/ep
+    cd /users/e-prints/modapi
+    git pull
+    exit
+    sudo systemctl restart arxiv-modapi.service

+# Viewing the logs for production
+You can view the logs:

+    sudo journalctl -uf arxiv-modapi

+The nginx config is at /etc/nginx/nginx.conf

 # To setup infrastructure and deploy to GCP:
 This deploys to beta or to dev

 To deploy to dev:

+    cp --no-clobber deploy/env_values.txt.example deploy/dev_env_values.txt
-0. copy env_values.txt.example to dev_env_values.txt and set all TODOs in there to the correct values.
+    vim deploy/dev_env_values.txt  # set all TODOs in there to the correct values, see lastpass "services.dev.arxiv.org modapi3" source dev-config.sh
-1. ln -s dev-config.sh config.sh
-2. source config.sh
-3. ./setupCompute.sh
+    ./setupCompute.sh
-4. ./setupLB.sh
+    ./setupLB.sh

-5. Figure out which docker image you want to deploy, go to GCP container registry and get it's hash URL ./update-instance-group.sh gcr.io/arxiv-development/modapi@sha256:088eTHE-INSTANCE-HASHf404a
+    # Figure out which docker image you want to deploy, go to GCP container registry and get it's hash URL
+    ./update-instance-group.sh gcr.io/arxiv-development/modapi@sha256:088eTHE-INSTANCE-HASHf404a

 # On future deploys of just updates